SolidOS/solidos/README.md

 In SolidOS, you will find a `bash scripts` under [scripts](https://github.com/solid/solidos/tree/main/scripts) which is related to releasing a new SolidOS version.
 The [release](https://github.com/solid/solidos/blob/main/scripts/release) script is also used to update dependencies in each repo.

-As best practice, we deploy the new version on the [testserver](https://solidcommunity.net:8443/) as mentioned [here](https://github.com/solid/solidcommunity.net/wiki#solidcommunitynet8443-test-server-instance).
+Following best practices, we deploy the new version on the [testserver](https://solidcommunity.net:8443/) as mentioned [here](https://github.com/solid/solidcommunity.net/wiki#solidcommunitynet8443-test-server-instance).

 #### Deployment on solidcommunity.net server